 Until recently over-75s got a free TV licence, but the rules have changed and free licences are now only available to over-75s who receive the pension credit benefit – see the BBC to end free TV licences for over-75s MSE News story for full info.

-If you're aged 75 or over, you don't have to do anything until you receive a letter from TV Licensing, whether you're still eligible for a free licence or now have to pay – letters were expected to start arriving from Wed 5 Aug.
+If you're aged 75 or over, you don't have to do anything until you receive a letter from TV Licensing, whether you're still eligible for a free licence or now have to pay.
 For full details, see the TV Licensing website or call its over-75s information line free on 0800 232 1382.